-Annapolis, Maryland, the historic seaport situated along the Chesapeake Bay, has lots of fun things to do and is an interesting place to explore.
+Annapolis, Maryland, the historic seaport situated along the Chesapeake Bay, is an interesting place to explore.
 It is one of the most scenic towns in the Mid-Atlantic region and has a variety of museums and historic sites as well as great shopping, restaurants, and special events.
-From touring the U.S. Naval Academy to visiting the Annapolis Naval Museum, there's plenty of things to see and do in this beautiful Maryland city.
+From touring the U.S. Naval Academy to visiting the Annapolis Naval Museum, there is plenty do in this beautiful Maryland city.

 Home of the 4,000-strong brigade of midshipmen, the Naval Academy in Annapolis is the training ground for officers of the U.S. Navy and Marine Corps.
 Additionally, it is home to the Naval Academy Museum, which features more than 50,000 artifacts and is home to the famous Gallery of Ships.